-In the event that a student must be removed from a classroom, the faculty member will contact their program director as soon as possible following the incident.
-The faculty and program director will work together to develop an appropriate reentry plan for the student, involving the Dean of Equity and Student Success.
-If a student feels they have been inappropriately removed from a classroom, they are encouraged to contact centralpenn.edu for assistance in resolving their concern and/or filing a grievance.
+If a student must be removed from a classroom, the faculty member will contact their Program Director as soon as possible following the incident.
+The faculty and Program Director will work together to develop an appropriate reentry plan for the student, involving the Dean of Equity and Student Success.
+If a student feels they have been inappropriately removed from a classroom, they are encouraged to contact advocate@centralpenn.edu for assistance in resolving their concern and/or filing a grievance.